Last modified: March 23, 2026

 \_______________/

-The diagram shows that even if the data comes from a distribution where the null hypothesis holds true (centered at $μ_0$), random variations might produce a result that falls within the important region, leading to a false positive decision.
+The diagram shows that even if the data comes from a distribution where the null hypothesis holds true (centered at $μ_0$), random variations might produce a result that falls within the critical region, leading to a false positive decision.

 type_i_error